xcir/libvmod-dump/README.rst

 DESCRIPTION
 ===========

-Header and body output to the VSL.
+Request / Response header and body output to the VSL or file.

 FUNCTIONS
 =========